 - Wani Books;

-Now you know how to become a successful author of light novels or mangaka.
-Have you tried to send a work to a publisher?
+Now you know how to become a successful light novel author or mangaka.
+Have you ever tried to send a work to a publisher?
 Contest or website?
 We hope to see your experience in the comments.